 Low-Income Community SOLAR

 Lotus completed a study for the Colorado Energy Office to see how the 5% low-income carve-out rule in House Bill 10-1342 was being implemented and identifying ways that the process can be improved.
 Our report and recommendations were used to guide policy that will increase access to community solar and improve its management and administration.

-We are currently helping the Colorado Energy Office evaluate the effectiveness of eight low-income community solar demonstration projects across the state.
-The intent of this effort is to identify best practices that nonprofits, government agencies, utilities, and policy-makers can consider when developing and customizing low-income community solar gardens.
-The report will be available winter 2017.
-Stay tuned for more information!
+We supported the Colorado Energy Office in evaluating the effectiveness of eight low-income community solar demonstration projects across the state.
+The intent of this effort was to identify best practices that nonprofits, government agencies, utilities, and policy-makers can consider when developing and customizing low-income community solar gardens.
+The report is available here.